-- FDI inward/outward stock data by activity (NACE Rev. 2 or NACE Rev. 1 at 1- and 2-letter code, respectively), 2008-11 or 2009-12 - FDI inward/outward stock data by partner, 2008-11 or 2009-12
+- FDI inward/outward stock data by activity (NACE Rev. 2 or NACE Rev. 1 at 1- and 2-letter code, respectively), 2009-12 or 2010-13 - FDI inward/outward stock data by partner, 2009-12 or 2010-13

-The new online wiiw FDI Database contains the full set on FDI data.
+The new online wiiw FDI Database contains the full set of FDI data.
 Time series start from 1990 onwards as far as available.
 The database covers:

 - FDI inflow and outflow by components

 - FDI inward and outward stock by components

 - FDI inflow and outflow by partner country

 - FDI inward and outward stock by partner country

 - FDI inflow and outflow by activity

 - FDI inward and outward stock by activity

-The activity breakdown is given by NACE Rev. 2 or NACE Rev. 1 at 1 and 2 letter code and 2-digit manufacturing code.
-For Russia and Romania the classification previously used in Eastern Europe is provided as well (called 'other classification' in the database).
+The activity breakdown is given by NACE Rev. 2 or NACE Rev. 1 at 1and 2-letter code and 2-digit manufacturing code.
+For Russia and Romania the classification previously used in Eastern Europe is provided as well (termed 'other classification' in the database).